AFDWang/AFDWang.github.io/_publications/2022/2022-pub-GNN.md

 pub_date:       "2022"

 abstract: >-
   Graph neural networks (GNNs) are gaining attention, but performing efficient large GNN training over GPUs remains a challenge.
-Traditional methods rely on sparse matrix multiplication, which ignores the sparse distribution of the graph data and ignores the GPU computation and memory characteristics, leading to resource underutilization.
-Some approaches use graph sampling to reduce iteration costs but sacrifice model quality due to variance.
-This paper presents a high-performance multi-GPU GNN training framework, exploring GNN partition strategies, graph ordering patterns, and block-sparse-aware optimization methods.
+This work proposes a high-performance GNN training framework for multi-GPUs.
+We explore different GNN partition strategies for multi-GPUs, and investigate the influence of different graph ordering patterns on the GPU performance during the calculation process of GNNs.
+Moreover, block-sparsity-aware optimization methods are put forward for GPU memory access.
+The experiments on four large-scale GNN datasets demonstrate the efficiency of our framework compared to existing system such as DGL.
 cover:          /assets/images/covers/GNN.png
 authors:
   - Xupeng Miao